-PhD Programme
+== PhD Programme ==

-Musical Agents
+== Musical Agents ==

 and Description Logics which gives a framework for agents to reason about the musical actions of their peers; a computational implementation of this theory, which allows for real-time musical interaction with humans;

 All the code from my PhD is available on github: https://github.com/mo-seph/musicalAgents